About Now: Yoga & Movement

 What is required for practice?
 In Sanskrit, one of the words used to describe a necessary component of the practice is Abhyasa.
 What does it mean?
 Sustained effort…which is practice itself!
 This word is often paired with another in yoga philosophy texts: Vairagya, which means non-reaction.
 One of my teachers describes Abhyasa & Vairagya as “never giving up, yet always letting go.”
 We practice, and yet we aren’t attached to the results.
 The simple requirement for a yoga practice is attention; perhaps to your breath, to how your mind moves, to exploring how YOUR body moves.
 What we practice is how we live.
 If we can cultivate wakefulness & notice where our attention is in practice, that mindfulness can ripple into the rest of our lives.

 Where can you find us in person?
 We’ve been lucky to be able to continue to offer our in-person classes in Irondequoit during the spring & summer months.
 We’ve been partnering with our friends at I-Square to offer outdoor classes on the lawn, when the weather allows.
 We’ll continue to offer some special event, in-person classes throughout the fall & winter months at the Imaginarium.
 Stay tuned for details on those!

-Most of our classes are open to all experience levels.
+Many of our classes are open to a variety of experience levels.
 We welcome students ages 12 & up to attend adult classes, if parents feel it’s appropriate.
 We hope to share this practice with anyone who is interested, regardless of age, skin color, gender, body size.